-Others have used this features to enable profilers, performance monitoring, continuations, software transactional memory and even distributed heap.
-Combining bytecode abstraction with classloaders is a powerful combination, and can be used to implement a variety of features even more exotic than class reloading.
+Others have used this feature to enable profilers, performance monitoring, continuations, software transactional memory and even distributed heap.
+Combining bytecode abstraction with classloaders is a powerful combination.
 As we examine the issue closer, we'll see that the challenge is not just in reloading classes, but also doing so without a visible degradation in performance and compatibility.

 Reloading Java Classes

-As we reviewed in Reloading Java Classes 101 the problem in reloading classes is that once a class has been loaded it cannot be unloaded or changed; but we are free to load new classes as we please.
-To understand how we could theoretically reload classes, let's take a look at dynamic languages on the Java platform.
-Specifically, let's take a look at JRuby (we'll simplify a lot, so don't crucify anyone important).
+The problem in reloading classes is that once a class has been loaded it cannot be unloaded or changed; but we are free to load new classes as we please.
+To understand how we could theoretically reload classes, let's take a look at dynamic languages on the Java platform, specifically JRuby.

 Theoretically, since bytecode translation is usually used to modify the class bytecode, there is no reason why we can't use the information in that class and just create as many classes as necessary to fulfill its function.
 We could then use the same transformation as JRuby and split all Java classes into a holder class and method body classes.
 Unfortunately, such an approach would be subject to (at least) the following problems: